 Q: How much does the training cost?

 Jae has thus far covered the cost of the training, some of the food, and the training venue.
-Travel expenses (the last two classes have been held in Los Angeles) are the responsibility of individual participants, and provisions for additional food and other expenses are organized by participants who plan to attend as we work together each time we decide to host another consensus training.
+Travel expenses (the last two classes have been held in Los Angeles) are the responsibility of individual participants, and provisions for additional food and other expenses are organized by participants who plan to attend.

 Q: When is the next training?